chellberg/greedy/README.md

 I had a blast and learned a ton - this was my first time implementing a graph of any kind - but after implementing the algorithm, the De Bruijn graph it produced wasn't Eulerian (had no Eulerian path or cycle), which meant that I couldn't (easily/efficiently) assemble the chromosome.

 I eventually realized (waaaay late) that this was due to the nature of the dataset.
 To produce an Eulerian De Bruijn graph, your reads must contain each kmer exactly once; each read in my dataset is guaranteed to consist of at least 50% duplicate kmers.
 This is why my De Bruijn graph had 100 semibalanced nodes (using basically any k value from 10 to 900) instead of 2 (head and tail).

+Even though [my De Bruijn implementation](https://github.com/chellberg/genome) didn't produce a solution to this challenge, it's pretty neat.
+Check it out if you want.

 A few hours ago, I read in a Wikipedia article I am now unable to locate that overlap-based approaches work best when there's a high degree of overlap between reads.
 E.g. the exact characteristic of my dataset.